Paul Yi

 Research Interests:

-Paul Yi is Director of the University of Maryland Medical Intelligent Imaging (UM2ii) Center at the University of Maryland School of Medicine, where he is also an Assistant Professor of Diagnostic Radiology and Nuclear Medicine.
-At Johns Hopkins, he is Adjunct Research Scientist at the Malone Center for Engineering in Healthcare.
-Previously, he was one of the founding co-Directors of the Johns Hopkins Radiology AI Lab (RAIL).
+Paul Yi is the director of the Intelligent Imaging Informatics (I3) Division and an associate professor of radiology at St. Jude Children’s Research Hospital.
+At Johns Hopkins, he is an adjunct research scientist in the Malone Center for Engineering in Healthcare.
+Previously, he served as one of the founding co-Directors of the Johns Hopkins Radiology AI Lab.

-Current research interests include the development and application of artificial intelligence and deep learning towards medical imaging applications, with particular interest in evaluating the trustworthiness and fairness of deep learning models in radiology.
-Dr. Yi is the recipient of numerous national research awards, both within the fields of Radiology and Orthopaedic Surgery, including Cum Laude awards from the Radiological Society of North America (RSNA) and American Roentgen Ray Society (ARRS) and the Frank Stinchfield Award from the Hip Society.
-He has published over 90 articles in the peer-reviewed medical literature and his research has been supported by the RSNA and Johns Hopkins University Discovery Award.
+His current research interests include the development and application of artificial intelligence and deep learning towards medical imaging applications, with a particular interest in evaluating the trustworthiness and fairness of deep learning models in radiology.
+Yi is the recipient of numerous national research awards, both within the fields of radiology and orthopaedic surgery, including cum laude awards from the Radiological Society of North America (RSNA) and the American Roentgen Ray Society, as well as the Frank E. Stinchfield, MD Award from the Hip Society.
+He has published over 90 articles in the peer-reviewed medical literature and his research has been supported by the RSNA and a Johns Hopkins University Discovery Award.

-Dr. Yi is interested in building cross-institutional collaborations both within medicine and engineering and welcomes inquiries for any potential partnerships.
+Yi is interested in building cross-institutional collaborations within both medicine and engineering and welcomes inquiries for any potential partnerships.

 Projects